msawczyn/EFDesigner/docs/Properties.md

 </td></tr></table>

 Add, edit or remove text as required - when you click *OK*, all the properties will be replaced by the parsed values of the text in that window.
-Any unrecongized values will be discarded.
+Any unrecognized values will be discarded.

-You'll note that one of the options is for the text to be valid C# property declarations, so if you have classes that you want to add to the model, you'll be able to copy their property declarations and paste them in here.
-Any lines with curly braces will be truncated at the first open brace.
+You'll note that one of the options is for the text to be a list of valid C# property declarations, so if you have classes that you want to add to the model, you'll be able to copy their property declarations and paste them in here.
+Any lines with curly braces in them will be truncated at the first open brace.
 Trailing semicolons are discarded as well.

 Let's say you had an Address class in your code and wanted to add it to your persistent entity model.